 4.2.6.2 Invitation for Bids (IFB).
 Awarded to the lowest responsive and responsible bidder.
 Notice must be published on the City website or state bid platforms.
 The City may negotiate with the lowest bidder if the bid exceeds available funds.
 Additional information may be requested from bidders, provided equitable opportunity is provided to all responding bidders.

 4.2.6.3 Request for Proposals (RFP).
 Used when price is not the sole determining factor.
 An Evaluation Committee shall score proposals based on published objective and subjective criteria.
-Awarded to the offeror providing the best value to the City.
+Awarded to the offer or providing the best value to the City.

 4.2.6.3.1 Blind Pricing Evaluation.
 Unlike in IFBs, the evaluation of pricing in any RFPs shall occur separately and blind from the evaluation of all other parts of the response.